Seattle's Child

 Promoting collective well-being

 The program aims to promote individual, family, and collective well-being.
-Mindfulness and compassion techniques can help parents and kids face challenges with a cool head and cope with stressful times.
-And practicing together breaks down isolation, helping people find strength in knowing others understand their struggles.
+Mindfulness and compassion techniques can help parents and kids face challenges with a cool head and help them cope with stressful times.
+Practicing together with other parents and families also builds community.

 Community-led, culturally relevant